-- A theoretical framework drawing on disciplines which contribute to the understanding of criminology as an academic subject. - A curriculum which offers a varied yet focused choice of subjects, to develop interests and debates within the specialised field of criminology and related disciplines. - A range of opportunities to develop knowledge and critical understanding of criminology and related disciplines both in theory and in practice. - A range of analytical skills and an ability to undertake independent project work. - A variety of personal transferable skills which will enhance career prospects and be an asset to any employer.
+- A theoretical framework drawing on disciplines which contribute to the understanding of criminology and policing as academic subjects. - A curriculum which offers a varied yet focused choice of subjects, to develop interests and debates within the specialised field of criminology and related disciplines. - A range of opportunities to develop knowledge and critical understanding of criminology and the closely related discipline of policing both in theory and in practice. - A range of analytical skills and an ability to undertake independent project work. - A variety of personal transferable skills which will enhance career prospects and be an asset to any employer.